Mobile wallets: taking the headache away from embedded payments cards

 With push provisioning for mobile wallets, you can make it much easier for your users to add their embedded payment cards into Apple Pay and Google Wallet, and use these cards wherever they want (subject to the usage conditions you and the account holders have set up, of course).

-Setup for manual provisioning of cards in mobile wallets is outlined in Weavr pricing for commercial and consumer-focused applications, and please enquire with your account manager when you are considering the upgrade to in-app push provisioning.
+Setup for manual provisioning of cards in mobile wallets is outlined in Weavr pricing, and please enquire with your account manager when you are considering the upgrade to in-app push provisioning.

-All of this is possible with Weavr’s plug-and-play embedded finance solutions.
+All of this is possible with Weavr’s Plug-and-Play Finance solutions.

 Want to know more?
 Fill out this short form, and one of the team will be in touch to chat and see how we can help supercharge your business with embedded finance and digital wallets.